Married During the Holidays? Couple Therapist shares how to Survive the Demands of Family Gatherings

 So, if the thought of a Thanksgiving or Christmas celebration with the family has got you feeling frazzled, stressed or anxious, here are a few tips to help you this holiday season:

 Tip #1 — Know What You Want from Holidays:

 Before you get much further into planning for the holidays with your family in mind, here’s a question to think about: What do you want the holidays to be like this year?
 Do you love being around people?
 How does your partner feel about family visits?
 Are you or your spouse more of an introvert who needs rest?
 Are you hoping for time with just each other?

 Practice good listening skills and ask your spouse what they are hoping to get from the different holidays.
 Having an idea or plan for what you’d like to get out of the holidays is going to help you survive the different demands that family may place on you.

 If you have two extended families — yours and your spouse’s — that want to celebrate the holidays with you…well…you can’t be at two places at once.
 So, try negotiating.
 Can you spend Thanksgiving celebrating with one family, then the following Friday with another?
 Not only will this lessen the time crunch that you may feel, but you’ll also get two separate meals that you’ll actually be able to enjoy!
 And you won’t have to feel guilty and try to skip out on dessert at any of the meals, either!

 Tip #3 — Rotate Homes for the Holidays:

-Here’s another one that is a fairly straight-forward thought.
+Here’s another one that is a reasonably straightforward thought.
 You can plan with your spouse to have conversations with the two families.
 Plan on spending Thanksgiving with one family, then Christmas with the other.
-Then, flip it around for the next year.
+Then, flip it around for the following year.

 Tip #4 — Host the Holiday Yourself: